-While you can’t completely avoid the stresses of being a small business owner, there are ways you can be more efficient with your time and spend it on the things that matter most – like growing your business.
+While you can’t completely avoid the stress of being a small business owner, there are ways you can be more efficient with your time and spend it on the things that matter most – like growing your business.

 Here are five ways to simplify payroll, so you can focus less on paperwork, and more on growing your business.

-Manually entering employee hours shouldn’t be taking up hours in your day.
+Manually entering employee hours shouldn’t take up hours in your day.
 Using a time and attendance solution helps you more accurately keep track of your employees’ working hours.
 Some solutions also automatically import hours into your payroll solution, which not only saves you time, but also helps you to be more accurate when paying employees.